frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

     - Really dangerous on electric Motors.. unexpected start for about 1-2s.
     - This is caused by the DSMP receiving channel data before the setup package..
 The 1st setup package is lost during protocol discovery (PPM or Serial), so it takes about 2.2s to refresh again.
+    - Partiall fixed.. during power on, is mostly solved, but when you change models, the servos still moves.. the only way to fix for all situations it is in the DSMP firmware code.

 4. UI Fixes
     - COLOR:  Show the Version of the DSMP module, as well as what protocol is currently using.
 Both Model->External, and System Info->Module